elmadany/mrouge/README.md

 # Multilingual ROUGE Scoring
 This code is to do "multilingual ROUGE scoreing".

-For convenience, we copy the below from [XL-SUM's GitHub](https://github.com/csebuetnlp/xl-sum/tree/master/multilingual_rouge_scoring)..
+## Quick Installation
 ```bash
 #Installing the requirments for Turkish and Bengali stemmers
 #-----------------------------------------------------------